TosbackCgusBridge-Bot/CGUs-versions/Ft/Privacy Policy.md

 *   The right to opt-out from the sale of your personal information, if applicable;
 *   The right to not be discriminated against for exercising any of the rights above.

 You can exercise any applicable rights by emailing ccpa.privacy@ft.com or contacting our Customer Care.
 You may be required to submit proof of your identity and/or address, if we are unable to confirm your identity or cannot verify that you are a California resident.
-We endeavour to respond to a verifiable consumer request within 45 days.
+We endeavor to respond to a verifiable consumer  request within 45 days.
 You may also designate an authorised agent to make a request on your behalf, subject to proof of identity and authorisation.

-Back to the Top Support Open in app Open in app Help Centre About Us Legal &.
+Back to top Need Help?
+Chat with Customer Care now.
+Start chat Useful links Support Help About Us Legal &.
 Privacy Terms &.
-Conditions Privacy Cookies Copyright Services Conferences &.
-Events Individual Subscriptions Group Subscriptions Republishing Contracts &.
-Tenders Analysts Research Executive Job Search Advertise with the FT Follow the FT on Twitter Ebooks Tools Portfolio ePaper Alerts Hub Lexicon MBA Rankings Economic Calendar News feed Newsletters Currency Converter Press Cuttings More from the FT Group Markets data delayed by at least 15 minutes. © THE FINANCIAL TIMES LTD .
+Conditions Privacy Cookies Copyright Services Individual Subscriptions Group Subscriptions Republishing Contracts &.
+Tenders Analysts Research Executive Job Search Advertise with the FT Follow the FT on Twitter Tools Portfolio Today's paper Alerts Hub Lexicon MBA Rankings Economic Calendar Newsletters Currency Converter Ebooks More from the FT Group Markets data delayed by at least 15 minutes. © THE FINANCIAL TIMES LTD 2020.
 FT and ‘Financial Times’ are trademarks of The Financial Times Ltd.
 The Financial Times and its journalism are subject to a self-regulation regime under the FT Editorial Code of Practice.
-Financial Times Close UK Edition International Edition Search the FT Search

-*   Top sections
-*   Home
-*   Show more World links World
-    *   World Economy
-    *   UK
-    *   US
-    *   China
-    *   Africa
-    *   Asia Pacific
-    *   Emerging Markets
-    *   Europe
-    *   Latin America
-    *   Middle East and North Africa
-*   Show more UK links UK
-    *   UK Economy
-    *   UK Politics &.
-Policy
-    *   UK Companies
-*   Show more Companies links Companies
-    *   Energy
-    *   Financials
-    *   Health
-    *   Industrials
-    *   Media
-    *   Retail &.
-Consumer
-    *   Technology
-    *   Telecoms
-    *   Transport
-*   Show more Markets links Markets
-    *   fastFT
-    *   Alphaville
-    *   Markets Data
-    *   Capital Markets
-    *   Commodities
-    *   Currencies
-    *   Equities
-    *   Fund Management
-    *   Trading
-*   Show more Opinion links Opinion
-    *   Columnists
-    *   FT View
-    *   The Big Read
-    *   Instant Insight
-    *   Lex
-    *   Alphaville
-    *   Blogs
-    *   Obituaries
-    *   Letters
-*   Show more Work &.
-Careers links Work &.
-Careers
-    *   Business School Rankings
-    *   Business Education
-    *   Entrepreneurship
-    *   Recruitment
-    *   Business Books
-*   Show more Life &.
-Arts links Life &.
-Arts
-    *   House &.
-Home
-    *   Books
-    *   Food &.
-Drink
-    *   Travel
-    *   Style
-    *   Arts
-    *   FT Magazine
-*   Show more Personal Finance links Personal Finance
-    *   Property &.
-Mortgages
-    *   Investments
-    *   Pensions
-    *   Tax
-    *   Banking &.
-Savings
-*   Special Reports
-*   Science &.
-Environment
-*   FT recommends
-*   Lex
-*   Alphaville
-*   Lunch with the FT
-*   Video
-*   Podcasts
-*   Blogs
-*   News feed
-*   Newsletters
-*   myFT
-*   Portfolio
-*   ePaper
-*   Crossword

-*   Help Centre
-*   Subscribe
-*   Sign In
-*   Return to the old FT.com Open in app Open in app